Candidate for Councillor: Eric Potter, P.Eng.

 Candidate Overview

-• 25 years of executive and C-Suite experience covering oil and gas, manufacturing, construction, mechanical services, and management consulting.
-Led successful businesses in more than 30 countries.
+- 25 years of executive and C-Suite experience covering oil & gas, manufacturing, construction, mechanical services and management consulting.
+Led successful business in 30+ countries.

 Personal Statement

-I grew up on the factory floor and worked my way to C-Suite positions, and I believe that is why it’s important to me to always get to the heart of the matter.
-No matter who is involved in the conversation, the perspectives and knowledge of each person add value.
+From the factory floor to C-Suite positions, I have learned the value of getting to the heart of the issue.
+No matter who is involved in the conversation, the perspectives and knowledge of each person adds value.
 Seeing past the veneer of the conversations and focusing on what really matters means that people can work effectively together.
-The high level of trust that comes from honest discussions leads to better-crafted policies and develops the confidence to take on bold initiatives.
+The high level of trust that comes from honest discussions, leads to better crafted policies, and develops the confidence to take on bold initiatives.

 Candidate Resume